peterszombati/xapi-node/README.md

 BTC: 3Kng1TWvE8qzuoqYqeA2KmMcGucPZFJ75F [www.blockchain.com](https://www.blockchain.com/btc/address/3Kng1TWvE8qzuoqYqeA2KmMcGucPZFJ75F)

-## Next commit will be pushed after first donation was received
+#### Next version will be released after first donation was received, in this project was invested more than 200 working hours